 PlusFour, Inc. Contact Information

 Should I contact or pay PlusFour, Inc.?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like PlusFour, Inc. for millions of clients nationwide.
+The most effective way to deal with PlusFour, Inc. is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like PlusFour, Inc. on behalf of their clients.

 Will PlusFour, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with PlusFour, Inc. again.

 PlusFour, Inc. Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and PlusFour, Inc. does too.

 Your Rights When Dealing with PlusFour, Inc.